Teaching in the glocal university

 Through this course, participants will be able to integrate elements of international / intercultural education within an instance of teaching.

-- Define the concept of internationalisation of education at university and its impact on teaching and learning, reflecting upon the specific context of KI
+• Discuss the shifting field of internationalisation of education, including its linkages to diversity, equity and inclusion (DEI), sustainable and transformative education at university and its impact on teaching and learning, reflecting upon the specific context of KI

-- Identify appropriate tools and strategies for the management of heterogeneous group work
+• Identify appropriate tools and strategies for the management of the global/local classroom

 The course consists of six modules including the final assignment: